aeharding/sevenhills/src/specials.md

 ## Special offers 💰🎟

 We currently don't have any special offers!
-Please check back regularly for some great deals.
+Please check back regularly.
+That being said, we feel like we owe you something for reading this... so, we leave you with the following:

+> I want a sweet deal<br>
+> To skydive at Seven Hills<br>
+> Not this lame hauki